Let the AI Set Things Up

 All from one prompt.
 What would take a developer 30-60 minutes of setup takes 2-3 minutes.

-You don’t need to understand:
+You do not need to understand:

 - How Tailwind’s configuration file works